NAVER-INTEL-Co-Lab/gaudi-geometric-learning/tutorials_and_examples/pyg_tutorials/README.md

 See the official video [here](https://youtu.be/qA6U4nIK62E).

-### ✅ Tutorial 7: Adversarially regularized GAE and VGAE
+### ✅ Tutorial 7: Adversarially Regularized GAE and VGAE

 Adaptation completed.